riichard/qmk_firmware/keyboards/c42x_cyberdeck/log.md

+# 2022-11-05
+- add layers, check if shift works, and make alternative layers for the keypad

 # 2022-11-04
 - hid_listen seems to work based on source and makefile.
 See ~/dev/hid_listen
 - logging tends to break when console is enabled outside of keyboard/rules.mk